 6.00 to 8.00pm in the garden at Parmoor House

-Join members and guests for an informal alfresco garden party.
+Join members and guests for an informal alfresco summer party in the garden at Parmoor House or indoors if wet.

 Thursday 7 September to Sunday 10 September 2017.
 Open buildings and events around Cheltenham.